-Using exterior stucco to finish the outside of your home is a great investment in time.
-Stucco is one of the most durable siding on the market today.
-Add to that the ease of application, and the many design elements that can be incorporated into it, stucco is a great exterior finish.
+Using exterior stucco to finish the outside of your home is a great investment.
+Stucco is one of the most durable siding materials on the market today.
+Add to that the ease of application, and the many design elements that can be incorporated into it, and stucco is a great exterior finish.

 Cutting into Exterior Stucco

 When cutting into exterior stucco, tape the borders of where you are cutting.
 By placing tape on the borders of where you are going to cut you will minimize any chipping and cracking.
 Start your cut near one of the corners of where you are cutting by drilling a pilot hole.
 Cut slowly with a carbide tip.
 Using a carbide tip in a sawsall or small circular saw, you can slowly cut the area without fear of causing any cracks.
 The key is to go slowly.